 Most health insurance companies have a waiting period of nine to 12 months before maternity benefits kick in, this means you need to be very organised and have the insurance in place before you start trying to get pregnant.
 Even if your insurance doesn’t cover you going private, don’t worry about the maternity care available for ID cardholders in public hospitals.
 It is, by and large, excellent.
 It can be an exercise in patience and sitting around in a waiting room can leave you frustrated but, generally, it works smoothly and painlessly.
 The best bit?
 It can all be paid for using your Octopus card!

-This is the biggest piece of advice I can give you.
-If you do not have a will you have no control what happens to your assets if something happens to you.
+This is the biggest piece of advice I can give you – if you are preparing to be a parent in Hong Kong, please understand that it is important that you make a will.
+If you do not have a will you have no control over what happens to your assets if something happens to you.
 First and foremost, you need to name a guardian.
 If no guardian is appointed, your children may become “wards of the state” and there is a chance that they might end up in state-run care if both parents are deceased.
 Families who are geographically isolated from their extended family are particularly at risk when things go wrong.
 Any guardians must be stated in a legal document in order for them to be allowed to step in.
 I can’t think of anything worse for a grieving and confused child than to be placed in state care until a family member or family friend comes to collect them.
 It is vital that a temporary guardian is stated so that they can step in and take over in an emergency.

 When you become a parent you become the grown up in a kid’s life.
 So what happens if you get sick and can’t work?
 How will you pay for rent, schooling and living costs?
 How will you make sure you don’t decimate your savings and take a massive step back in your life plan by taking a year or so off to get better?